 OSCE’s values and principles as a member and chair of the pan-European human

 rights and security watchdog.
-When placing Kazakhstan’s bid for the OSCE chairmanship in 2007, government officials
+When placing Kazakhstan’s bid for the

-authorities indeed introduced some legislative amendments, including to the media law, but these were merely cosmetic and did not alleviate harsh penalties for press freedom violations.
+In 2008, Kazakh authorities indeed introduced some legislative amendments, including to the media law, but these were merely cosmetic and did not alleviate harsh penalties for press freedom violations.

 In 2009, Nazarbayev

 put extra pressure on his critics by signing Internet regulation and privacy

 laws; he ignored fierce protests by local and international press freedom

 The Internet law effectively equated all Web–based resources—social networking sites, chat rooms, online forums, personal Web pages, and blogs—with traditional media, spread liability to Internet users, and gave state agencies broad authority to block or shut down any online resource critical of the government.
 It also allowed blocking of access to any international Web site deemed in violation of Kazakh legislation.
 The broadly worded privacy law restricts reporting on government officials and carries penalties that include closing of a media outlet and imprisonment of up to five years for journalists.
 Recently, the government announced it has created an agency to monitor “destructive Web sites” and counter “political extremism,” which local press freedom activists told CPJ is really just another means of suppressing Nazarbayev’s critics.